ixmanuel/creation-pods/README.md

         ...
     }

-    // Usage
+    // Client
     $person = new PersonFromStore($fetchedPerson) use (PersonID, AboutMe);
     // Test
     $person = new PersonFromStore($fetchedPerson) use (PersonIDTest, AboutMe);
 ```

-Now, we can create new objects from their interfaces.
-Thus, we have no more hard-coded dependency.
+Now, we can create new objects from their interfaces and thus, we have no more hard-coded dependencies in the methods.